+Grade level: 9.10.11.12 Period per Cycle: 6

-Grade level: 9,10,11,12 Credits: 1 Elective Credit Career Pathways: Arts and Communication
+Credits: 1 Arts and Humanities or Elective Credit Length of Course: 90 days Career Pathways: Arts and Communication Standard G.P.

 Like movies?
 Like music?
 This course is recommended for all students interested in music, from hobbyists to future professionals and career-seekers.
 Students analyze and interpret (and enjoy!) music, sound, and visual elements found in films and other modern media.
 Past and current media are explored, as are individual student choices, such as Star Wars, the Marvel films, and much more.
 Students will have opportunities to develop soundtracks for visual media using GarageBand.